Brierdene is situated in a relatively quiet area of Salcombe, yet only 5-7 minutes’ walk into the town.

-The bright and well equipped recently refurbished kitchen has a four-ring halogen hob, oven and microwave, fridge/freezer, dishwasher and washer/dryer.
+The kitchen has a four-ring halogen hob, oven and microwave, fridge/freezer, dishwasher and washer/dryer.

-French doors open from the kitchen to the terrace and sunny garden to the rear.
+French doors open from the kitchen to the terrace and garden to the rear.

 The dining area features a fireplace with wood-burning stove.

-There is a master bedroom on the first floor with a King-size bed.
+Three bedrooms, including a master bedroom on the first floor with King-size bed.

 In addition to the shower above there is a bathroom on the first floor, with bath, rainhead and hand-held showers (over), wash-hand basin, w.c.

-To the rear of the property is a level area of terrace with table, chairs and parasol.
+To the rear of the property is a level area of terrace with table, six chairs and parasol.

-Steps lead up to a raised decking area with garden furniture, and beyond to an area of sloping lawn.
+Steps lead up to a raised decking area with further garden set of furniture, and beyond to an area of sloping lawn.